nhatanh-zen8/presentation/generics/generics.md

   even the most typical OOP language of them all.
 ## Bounds/Contraints
-  Sometimes the universal restriction of parametricity can be too strict, and we might need to be able to do more interesting things to the generic arguments the function receive.
+  Sometimes the universal restriction of parametricity can be too strict, and we might need to be able to do more interesting things to the generic arguments the function received.
 We can achieve it with *type bounds* or *type constraints*.

   The most commonly used kind of type bound is interface/protocol/trait implementation bound, meaning we can assert the type to be instantiated with the type variable must implements some overloading interface and thus the generic code can assume that type